frank-sc/F3F-Tool-V2/README.md

 For generation 1 Jeti transmitters please use Version 1.x from repository [**F3F-Tool-V1**](https://github.com/frank-sc/F3F-Tool-V1)

 ## Program Installation
 For installation of a stable release please download the zip-file and the corresponding manual of the newest release from the [**releases-page**](https://github.com/frank-sc/F3F-Tool-V2/releases), download of the 'source code' packages is not necessary.
 Copy all files and directories into your 'apps' directory on the transmitter, as described in the manual.
-Then please follow the further steps in the manual.<br>
+Then please follow the further steps in the [**F3F-Tool manual**](docs/F3F-Tool%20Manual.md).<br>
 **Important: Please use newest Jeti Firmware (currently 5.06 LUA).
 Older Firmware Versions may cause problems!**

 For installation of the current development version (HEAD) please refer to the [**wiki**](https://github.com/frank-sc/F3F-Tool-V2/wiki)